Tierion/boltwall/README.md

 If you have both the lnd configs and open node, lnd will take precedence.

-Finally, you will need a caveat key for enabling authorization with compatible 3rd party applications (such as [Prism](https://github.com/bucko13/prism)) and a SESSION_SECRET for securing macaroons.
+Finally, you will need a caveat key for enabling custom authorization schemes such as time-based auth and a SESSION_SECRET for securing macaroons.

 ```
 CAVEAT_KEY=[ENTER PASSWORD]